 Ref.
-Audit Scotland Observation Lesson for tie 11 The construction programme was predicated and flawed due to the following. • Inappropriate Examine the basis of all critical project assumptions that could delay the scheme. assumptions; and Unachievable commitments by the design team and Select a procurement strategy that allows the ability to transfer 'design risk' and 'construction risk' to InfraCo. contractors Ensure that the project team and InfraCo communicate issues and problems to achieving the delivery dates and a 'partnering' relationship is fostered to ensure individuals feel free to express reservations.
-12 Under the construction management contract the public sector ultimately bears the majority of 'construction risk'.
-Select a procurement strategy that optimises the transfer of 'construction risk' to InfraCo.
-13 Project management did not test the designers, construction manager or trade supply contractors' commitment or ability to resource to meet revised programmes.
-Develop a realistic design and construction programme.
-Ensure that resource availability is tested for all parties contracted including sub-consultants and sub- contractors. is there to meet revised programmes (which may include acceleration).
-14 Project management was unable to manage risks associated with programme delays effectively.
-Ensure that all parties contribute to a consistent framework for risk management including ability to contribute to definition of mitigation to overcome programme delays.
-15 The cost of the scheme increased after 2000 (post significant design freeze) due to ongoing design development and construction delays.
-Ensure that detailed design is initiated at the earliest opportunity to avoid variations.
+Audit Scotland Observation Lesson for tie 11 The construction programme was predicated and flawed due to the following.
+Inappropriate Examine the basis of all critical project assumptions that could delay the scheme. assumptions; and Select a procurement strategy that allows the ability to transfer 'design risk' and 'construction risk' to InfraCo. contractors Ensure that the project team and InfraCo communicate issues and problems to achieving the delivery dates and a 'partnering' relationship is fostered to ensure individuals feel free to express reservations.
+12 Under the construction management contract the public sector ultimately bears the majority of 'construction risk'. , 13 Project management did not test the designers, construction manager or trade supply construction programme. contractors' commitment or ability to resource to meet revised programmes.
+3 × Ensure that the commitment of parties is there to meet revised programmes (which may include acceleration).
+14 Project management was unable to manage risks associated with programme delays effectively. consistent framework for risk 15 The cost of the scheme increased after 2000 (post significant design freeze) due to ongoing design development Ensure that detailed design is initiated at the earliest opportunity to avoid variations. and construction delays.
 Select a procurement strategy that allows the ability to transfer 'design risk' and 'construction risk' to InfraCo.
 16 Cost increases due to design development related entirely to the following. • Realising the detail Ensure that detailed design is initiated at the earliest opportunity to avoid variations. design; Defining the quality of finish; and Develop clear specification requirements for the scheme including clear indicators of quality and material

 Ref.
 Audit Scotland Observation Lesson for tie Selecting the palette of materials. selection prior to going to market to minimise design development e.g. through development of Design Manual.
 Monitor detail design progress.
 Select a procurement strategy that allows the ability to transfer 'design risk' and 'construction risk' to InfraCo.
 17 Construction costs rose from £140M to £311m (an increase of 220%).
 Identify areas of potential design complexity and ensure original estimates are robust and adequate contingencies (capital expenditure and programme) are made.
-18 Construction management involved a significant amount of design development to continue over the following stages, Ensure that detailed design is initiated at the earliest opportunity to avoid variations. resulting in an increase of £80m to the scheme.
-Tendering of contractors Appointment of contractors Commencement of building work Select a procurement strategy that allows the ability to transfer 'design risk' and 'construction risk' to InfraCo.
-19 Design development carries a risk of cost increases that should have adequate allowance in the scheme cost plan.
-Ensure that detailed design is initiated at the earliest opportunity to avoid variations and make adequate contingency to account for design development risk.
-Ensure that the Client retains management responsibility for design development appropriate to the form of contract.
+18 Construction management involved a significant amount of design development to continue over the following stages, Ensure that detailed design is initiated resulting in an increase of £80m to the scheme. • Tendering of contractors • Appointment of contractors • Commencement of allows the ability to transfer 'design 19 building work Design development carries a risk of cost increases that should have adequate allowance in the scheme cost plan. at the earliest opportunity to avoid variations and make adequate Ensure that the Client retains management responsibility for design development appropriate to the form of contract.
 20 Risks associated with design development should be managed.
-Develop a governance model that ensures responsibility for scheme costs and emerging design development.
-Ensure that the all parties contribute to a consistent framework for risk management including ability to contribute to definition of mitigation to overcome design development cost impacts.
+Develop a governance model that Ensure that the all parties contribute to a consistent framework for risk management including ability to contribute to definition of mitigation to overcome design development cost impacts.
 Review the ability to absorb cost